CZ-NIC/fred-docs/AdminManual/Installation/BinsUbuntu.rst

       Apache scheme that is installed by default, so it must be disabled and replaced with ``mpm-prefork``.

-   .. todo:: Apache workaround should be conditional
-      in the install script.

    .. code-block:: bash

       apt-get install apache2-mpm-prefork # only 14.04